abhinawtiwari/Indian-Guide-To-Dublin/README.md

 # Indian Embassy
 ## Address and contact:
 Address: 69 Merrion Rd, Ballsbridge, Dublin-4, Co.
-Dublin, D04 ER85
+Dublin, D04 ER85 <br>
 Emergency contact: 0899423734, cons.dublin@mea.gov.in

 ## Events
 - Independence Day celebration

 ## Services
-- Passport renewal
+- Passport renewal: you can renew passport at the Indian embassy in Dublin.
+You can find the process on embassy website.

 # Indian community
 - Festivals/Events